kHarshit/kHarshit.github.io/_posts/2018-08-17-optimizers.md

 ---
 layout: post
-title: "How to update Neural Net parameters"
+title: "Optimizers"
 date: 2018-08-17
 categories: [Data Science, Deep Learning]
 ---

 Building neural networks, we compute [gradients]({% post_url 2018-03-02-gradient-descent-the-core-of-neural-networks %}) with the [backpropagation]({% post_url 2018-03-09-computational-graphs-backpropagation %}) algorithm.
 These gradients are used to perform the parameter updates.
-The default way of doing this is to update gradient along the negative gradient direction.
+The default way of doing this is to update gradient along the negative gradient direction i.e. using the gradient descent optimizer.

 {% highlight python %}
 # SGD